 What is the weather going to be like at Disney World?

-It’s Florida and things can change wildly, even during the same day!
+It’s Florida and things can change wildly, even on the same day!

 Best response here is to check the weather right before you plan to pack.
 Not weeks before, but days before.
 Because it will change on you.